 7. REX American Resources (NYSE:REX)

-Closing out our US biofuel stocks list is Rex American Resources, a company that has interests in six ethanol production facilities.
-Through those facilities, 660 million gallons of ethanol were shipped over the 12-month period ended on January 31, 2020.
+Closing out our US biofuel stocks list is REX American Resources, a company that has interests in six ethanol production facilities.
+Through those facilities, 617 million gallons of ethanol were shipped over the 12 month period ended on April 30, 2021.

 The company’s investment interests include One Earth Energy, NuGen Energy and Big River Resources.